Wills, Trusts & Probate

 Who should I appoint as my healthcare agent?

-How do I make sure my healthcare directive is legally valid in California?
+How do I make sure my healthcare directive is valid in California?

-Can I change my healthcare directive after it’s signed?
+Can I change or revoke my healthcare directive after it is signed?

-A healthcare directive is a broader document that outlines your overall medical treatment preferences and appoints a healthcare agent.
-A Do Not Resuscitate (DNR) order is a specific medical order that instructs healthcare providers not to perform CPR if your heart stops.
-While a healthcare directive can include your wishes about resuscitation, a DNR order must be issued by a physician and is often used in hospital or hospice settings.
+A healthcare directive documents your general preferences for medical treatment and appoints an agent to make decisions if you cannot.
+A Do Not Resuscitate (DNR) order is a specific medical order instructing healthcare providers not to perform cardiopulmonary resuscitation if your heart stops.
+While a directive can express your wishes about resuscitation, a DNR must be issued by a physician and is typically used in a hospital, hospice, or long-term care setting.
+Because they serve different functions, it is common for individuals to have both a directive and a physician-issued DNR when appropriate.
+Discussing these options with your healthcare provider helps ensure that treatment orders in medical records match your documented preferences.

-Can I create a healthcare directive without an attorney?
+Can I create a healthcare directive without legal assistance?